Babasahebmane/Data-Science-Assignments/README.md

 # Data-Science-Assignments
-I have did all Data science related assignments.
+I have did all the Data science related assignments.